How HEAT Works

 Fire 10 seconds Builds Fire status.
 Burning is continuous while inside.
 Replaced by Smoke on water.

-Smoke Varies Applies Obscured.
-Removes Fire areas and Burning.
-Blocks vision by removing Intel, Spotted, and Traced states.
+Smoke Varies Removes Fire areas and Burning.
+Blocks vision by removing Intel, Spotted, and Identified states.
 Can be dispersed by large explosions.

-Radiation 60 seconds Builds Radiation status.
+Radiation Varies Builds Radiation status.
 Irradiated is continuous while inside.
+Affected vehicles take radiation damage.

 Grease 60 seconds Reduces vehicle traction, causes sliding and unpredictable turns.
-Ignites on contact with fire (250 damage + 500 Burning buildup).
+Ignites on contact with fire.

 Interference 10 seconds Builds Interference status.
 Jammed is continuous while inside.